-Soak the Wood: When we are going to start up our Sapling for smoking, we usually start the day by soaking wood chunks (better, in our opinion) or chips (ok in a pinch) in a bucket of water.
+Soak the Wood: When we are going to start up our Sapling to smoke food, we usually start the day by soaking wood chunks (better, in our opinion) or chips (ok in a pinch) in a bucket of water.
 For best results, soak the chunks or chips for at least one hour - longer is better.

-Position Your Sapling Smoker: Position your Sapling on a level, heatproof surface away from buildings.
+Position Your Sapling: Position your Sapling on a level, heatproof surface away from buildings.
+Note: if you place in your lawn, the heat is likely to kill the grass underneath.

-Insert the Sapling Efficiency Baffle: The Sapling Efficiency Baffle allows you to smoke your food with indirect heat, thus helping you smoke slow with a low temperature.
+Insert Your Baffle: The Baffle allows you to smoke your food with indirect heat, thus helping you smoke slow with a low temperature.
 Handily, it also holds your water pan(s).
-Insert your baffle into the barrel opening so that it is as far forward (toward the door and away from the smokestack) in your Sapling as you can get it.
+Insert your Baffle so that it is as far forward in your Sapling as you can get it with the lips on the Baffle facing up.
+Note: if you want to finish cooking your food at the end of the smoke, simply slide or remove the Baffle.

-Fill Your Water Pans: Including water while you smoke adds moisture to the smoking process so meats come out flavorful and tender.
+Fill Your Water Pans: Including water while you smoke adds moisture to the smoking process, so foods come out flavorful and tender.
 Be sure to keep the water pan full.
 For large roasts and turkeys, you may have to add water to the pan a couple of times while smoking.
-Check the pan each time you add charcoal.
+Check the pan each time you add fuel.
 Note: When smoking cheese, add ice to the water pan so the cheese doesn't melt above it.